 Russia reassures EU on Sputnik V after EUobserver report

-Russia has reassured the EU and its own people that its anti-coronavirus vaccines have not caused a single death, following EUobserver's report on potential side-effects.
+Russia has reassured the EU that its anti-coronavirus vaccines have not caused a single death, following EUobserver's report on potential side-effects.

-"We are constantly monitoring the safety of vaccines against coronavirus," Alla Samoilova, the head of Russia's healthcare surveillance agency, Roszdravnadzor, told EUobserver in a statement last weekend.
+"We are constantly monitoring the safety of vaccines against coronavirus," Alla Samoilova, the head of Russia's healthcare surveillance agency, Roszdravnadzor, told this website in a statement last weekend.

 Join EUobserver today